akiana/akiandersson/README.md

 **Worked with:** Augify, ATP Atelier, VR Sverige AB, Isadeco, Life Lab, Eventopia, Gavagai, IKEA, Polestar, etc.etc.etc.

+**Doing now:** Aspiring writer with focus on Sci-Fi and poetry.
+Will maybe add a section on this to showcase in the future, as it says on my Linked In; *"And if I’m going to feed the algos, I’ll feed them protopian visions."*

 <br/><br/>
 ### WEBSITES
 Selection of websites done by, or in collaboration with me.
 Applied: customization of cms by html/css, digital strategy, graphics, photography and facilitation.
 Check [Here](https://akiana.github.io/akiandersson/website/)